python-pillow/Pillow/docs/reference/ImageDraw.rst

     Return the size of the given string, in pixels.

+    Use :py:meth:`textlength()` to measure the offset of following text with 1/64 pixel precision.
+    Use :py:meth:`textbbox()` to get the exact bounding box based on an anchor.

+    .. note:: For historical reasons this function measures text height as the distance between the top ascender line and bottom descender line, not the top and bottom of the text, see :ref:`text-anchors`.
+        If you wish to measure text height from the top to the bottom of text, it is recommended to use :meth:`multiline_textbbox` instead.

     :param text: Text to be measured.
     :param font: An :py:class:`~PIL.ImageFont.ImageFont` instance.
     :param spacing: The number of pixels between lines.